-The PNP and UWA are delivering a community values project in the PNP region from Rockingham to Busselton.
-The project will utilise the CoastSnap community beach monitoring sites as a tool to support the collection of real-time community coastal social values.
+The PNP and UWA delivered a pilot community values project in the PNP region from Rockingham to Busselton.
+The project utilised the CoastSnap community beach monitoring sites as a tool to support the collection of real-time community coastal social values.

 - capture beach goers’ perceptions and values of the coast at a select point in time;

 - compare perceptions and values across CoastSnap sites;

 - investigate change in values and perceptions over time under varying beach conditions;

 - heighten the community and decision makers understanding and appreciation of the coast, coastal processes and associated current and future risks and impacts; and

 - provide a financially viable way to collect real-time social values data that supports coastal decision-making.